databrickslabs/ucx/README.md

 run this command to have Unity Catalog external locations created.
 The candidate locations to be created are extracted from guess_external_locations task in the assessment job.
 You can run [`validate-external-locations` command](#validate-external-locations-command) to check the candidate locations.

+Location ACL:
+migrate-locations cmd also applies any location ACL from existing cluster.
+For Azure it checks if there are any interactive cluster or sql warehouse which has service principals configured to access storage.
+It maps the storage account to the external location created and grants CREATE_EXTERNAL_TABLE, CREATE_EXTERNAL_VOLUME and READ_FILES permission on the location to all the user who have access to the interactive cluster or sql warehouse
+For AWS, it checks any instance profiles mapped to the interactive cluster or sql warehouse.
+It checks the mapping of instance profiles to the storage account and grants CREATE_EXTERNAL_TABLE, CREATE_EXTERNAL_VOLUME and READ_FILES permission on the location to all the user who have access to the interactive cluster or sql warehouse

 Once you're done with this command, proceed to the [`create-table-mapping` command](#create-table-mapping-command).

 [[back to top](#databricks-labs-ucx)]